testme-cau/testme-cau-be/backend/README.md

 Users can select the AI provider via query parameter or use the system default.

+### Exam History Personalization

+- Recent graded submissions that share the same PDF set are summarized and used to guide new exam generation.
+- The number of submissions inspected, per-topic caps, and prompt limits are configurable through the `EXAM_HISTORY_*` environment variables.
+- Low-scoring topics are prioritized while mastered topics are deemphasized, helping each exam target the learner's weak spots.

 ## Tech Stack

 - **Framework**: FastAPI 0.109.0